BenGWeeks/TheBitcoinPlaybook/README.md

 If you submit a pull request, please feel free to add your details to the [Thanks](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Introduction.asciidoc) section.

-If you submit in the region of 100+ pull requests (of sufficient size that includes new content), you have the option to become a co-[author](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/AboutTheAuthors.asciidoc).
+If you submit in the region of 100+ pull requests (dependent on size of the pull request and that includes new content and insight), you have the option to become a co-[author](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/AboutTheAuthors.asciidoc).

 Sponsors of the project will be added to the [Sponsors](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Introduction.asciidoc) page (see link above to become a sponsor of the project).